skyien-z/skyien-z.github.io/README.md

 3. Then remember `npm start` and `npm run deploy`.
 That is all.

 P.S.
-Consider adding newer pictures `:p`
+Consider changing out pictures every half decade or so `:p`